IBMDeveloperUK/BSOK-openshift-pipelines/README.md

     runAfter:
     - apply-manifests
 ```
-Once you deploy the pipelines, you should be able to visualize pipeline flow  in the OpenShift Web Console by switching over to the **Developer** perspective of the OpenShift Web Console. select pipeline tab, select project as `pipelines-tutorial` and click on pipeline `build-and-deploy`
+Once you deploy the pipelines, you should be able to visualize pipeline flow  in the OpenShift Web Console by switching over to the **Developer** perspective of the OpenShift Web Console.
+Select pipeline tab, select project as `pipelines-tutorial` and click on pipeline `build-and-deploy`

 ![Pipeline-view](docs/images/pipeline-view.png)

-This pipeline helps you to build and deploy backend/frontend, by configuring right resources to pipeline.
+This pipeline helps you to build and deploy backend/frontend code, by configuring the appropriate resources to pipeline.

 Pipeline Steps:

  1. Clones the source code of the application from a git repository by referring (`git-url` and `git-revision` param)
-  2. Builds the container image of application using the `buildah` clustertask that uses [Buildah](https://buildah.io/) to build the image
+ 1. Builds the container image of application using the `buildah` clustertask that uses [Buildah](https://buildah.io/) to build the image
-  3. The application image is pushed to an image registry by refering (`image` param)
+ 1. The application image is pushed to an image registry by refering (`image` param)
-  4. The new application image is deployed on OpenShift using the `apply-manifests` and `update-deployment` tasks.
+ 1. The new application image is deployed on OpenShift using the `apply-manifests` and `update-deployment` tasks.

-You might have noticed that there are no references to the git
+You might have noticed that in the pipeline, there are no references to the specific git
-repository or the image registry it will be pushed to in pipeline.
-That's because pipeline in Tekton
+repository or the image registry it will be pushed to; that's because pipelines in Tekton
 are designed to be generic and re-usable across environments and stages through
 the application's lifecycle.
 Pipelines abstract away the specifics of the git
 source repository and image to be produced as `PipelineResources` or `Params`.
 When triggering a
 pipeline, you can provide different git repositories and image registries to be
 used during pipeline execution.

 Be patient!
-You will do that in a little bit in
-the next section.
+You will do that in a little bit in the next section.

 The execution order of task is determined by dependencies that are defined between the tasks via inputs and outputs as well as explicit orders that are defined via `runAfter`.

-`workspaces` field allow you to specify one or more volumes that each Task in the Pipeline requires during execution.
+The `workspaces` field allow you to specify one or more volumes that each Task in the Pipeline requires during execution.
 You specify one or more Workspaces in the `workspaces` field.

 Create the pipeline by running the following: